corkami/pocs/collisions/README.md

 Tricks:
 - Storing unused objects in a PDF is tolerated.
-- Skipping any object numbers is also ok.
+- Skipping any object numbers is also OK.
 There's even an official way to skip numbers in the `XREF` table.

-So storing 2 document trees in the same file is ok.
+So storing 2 document trees in the same file is OK.
 We just need to make the root object refer to either root object of both documents.

 So we just need to take 2 documents,